sourceduty/Stupidity_Rating/README.md

 In addition to humor, Stupidity Rating can access real-time information through web searches and create visuals to support its assessments.
 It provides a step-by-step process to help users evaluate the "stupidity" of a concept, turning even mundane situations into fun rating experiences.
 This GPT encourages interaction and creativity, ensuring that the experience stays engaging, non-judgmental, and filled with light-hearted fun.

 #
+### Example

+> What's the stupidity rating of putting a spoon in the microwave?

+Stupidity Rating GPT: Oh boy, putting metal in a microwave?
+That’s like telling a cat to babysit your fish.
+The stupidity rating on this one is:

+Stupidity Meter: 🔥🚫💥 (9/10 Stupid!)

+Reasons:

+- Risk of sparks and possible fire!
+- Microwave might break, making it a double failure.
+- You can just heat your food without the spoon and avoid the whole fiasco!

+#
 ### Related Links

 [ChatGPT](https://github.com/sourceduty/ChatGPT)